 Last but not least, you may find it in your favor to pick either a window or aisle seat.

 Aisle seats are probably the most preferable when it comes to flying with a toddler.
 These seats offer easy access to getting up to change diapers and use the bathroom.
 However, if your little one is prone to wiggling too much or you have a hard time keeping him on your lap (if flying as a lap child), an aisle seat may not the best the best scenario.

 Window seats are also good seat choices if your toddler takes longer naps during flight.
 Having a window to lean against can help you support your sleeping child.
 Plus, the view may be enough of a distraction to entertain your child for the remainder of the flight.
 The downside to the window seat is that you will have to ask your seatmates to move in order to use the bathroom and change a diaper.

-If you’ve traveled with a toddler before, share with me in the comments below your best tips for flying with a toddler!
+If you’ve traveled by plane with a toddler before, share with me in the comments below your best tips for flying with a toddler!